Bus catches fire on way to Swavesey Village College

 - Published

-Firefighters have praised the "fast actions" of a school bus driver after the vehicle caught fire.
+Firefighters have praised the "fast actions" of a school bus driver after the vehicle transporting 20 pupils caught alight.

 Cambridgeshire Fire and Rescue Service said the bus went up in flames in Bar Hill, just north of Cambridge, at about 08:30 BST when it was travelling to Swavesey Village College near St Ives.

+The school said none of the students, aged 11 to 16, were injured.

-"Thanks to the fast actions of the driver, the bus was evacuated quickly and safely," the fire service said.
+"Thanks to the fast actions of the driver, the bus was evacuated quickly and safely," said the fire service.

 Find BBC News: East of England on Facebook, Instagram and Twitter.
 If you have a story suggestion email eastofenglandnews@bbc.co.uk